 Filmmust be submitted no later than 11:59 p.m. on February 2, 2020.

 - Include all filmmakers' names when submitting to FilmFreeway for inclusion in

-The finalists' films will be shown and winning films announced at the "Ripple Effect Blue Carpet Premiere" on Saturday, March 23, 2019.
-Winners will be awarded up to $1000 in prizes, including $500 for "Best in Festival", a classic city water meter trophy, and be shown on ACTV.
+The finalists' films will be shown and winning films announced at the "Ripple Effect Blue Carpet Premiere" in Spring 2020.
+Winners will be awarded up to $1000 in prizes.
 Finalists will be featured on the Athens-Clarke County Water Conservation Office website and youtube channel.
 All entries will receive free admission to the "Blue Carpet Premiere".